Financial Aid Application Steps

 Accept or Decline Unsubsidized Loan Offer

-Complete the Graduate PLUS Loan Application
+Complete the Graduate PLUS Loan Application (JD Classes of 2027 and 2028 only)

-Students who wish to apply for the Graduate PLUS Loan are required to complete the Graduate PLUS Loan Application at studentaid.gov.
+Continuing students who wish to apply for the Graduate PLUS Loan are required to complete the Graduate PLUS Loan Application at studentaid.gov.
 A credit check (valid for 180 days) is required for the Graduate PLUS Loan and is immediately run by the Department of Education when you submit the PLUS Loan Application.
 The Financial Aid Office will receive notification of your PLUS Application a few days later and if approved, we will accept the loan on your aid package on your behalf for the amount you indicate in the PLUS Loan Application.

 There are additional steps to complete in order to finish the Federal Direct loan application process if you are borrowing federal student loans as a graduate/professional student for the first time.